-8.1B Where a firm is required to reduce the MA for ongoing non-compliance with the MA eligibility conditions, in accordance with Matching Adjustment 13.5, firms are required to reduce the MA (expressed in bps) by a factor of 10%, commencing immediately two months from the date of non-compliance.
-The firm will be required to continue to reduce the MA by an additional 10% for each further month that the firm remains non-compliant, where the reduction factor of 10% is applied to the level of unadjusted MA.
-The PRA notes that the MA referenced in the rule is dynamic; for the purposes of calculating the reduced MA benefit, the PRA expects firms to use the current level of MA.
-The PRA will consider the features of the breach of MA eligibility conditions and the firm's risk management framework on a case-by-case basis, and may ultimately determine that the MA should be reduced by a factor higher than 10% each month, or, conversely, may be willing to adopt a more flexible approach through the use of its supervisory powers.
+8.1B Where a firm is required to reduce the MA for ongoing non-compliance with the MA eligibility conditions, in accordance with Matching Adjustment 13.5, the firm is required to reduce the MA (expressed in bps) by a factor of 10%, commencing immediately two months from the date of non-compliance (subject to paragraph 8.3 below).
+The firm will be required to continue to reduce the MA by an additional 10% for each further month that it remains non-compliant, where the reduction factor of 10% is applied to the level of unadjusted MA.
+The PRA notes that the MA referenced in the rule is dynamic; for the purposes of calculating the reduced MA benefit, the PRA expects a firm to use the current level of MA.
+The PRA will consider the features of the breach of MA eligibility conditions and the firm's risk management framework on a case-by-case basis.
+As a result, the PRA may ultimately determine that the MA should be reduced by a factor higher than 10% each month, or, conversely, may be willing to adopt a more flexible approach through the use of its supervisory powers.
 A reduction of the MA will cease to apply once the firm restores compliance with MA eligibility conditions.
 The PRA expects that the firm will discuss with its usual supervisory contact whether a particular breach has been satisfactorily resolved before removing a reduction to its MA.